odoo/documentation/content/developer/howtos/rdtraining/13_inheritance.rst

     - Prevent deletion of a property if its state is not 'New' or 'Canceled'

-    Tip: override :meth:`~odoo.models.Model.unlink` and remember that ``self`` can be a recordset with more than one record.
+    Tip: create a new method with the :func:`~odoo.api.ondelete` decorator and remember that ``self`` can be a recordset with more than one record.

     - At offer creation, set the property state to 'Offer Received'.
 Also raise an error if the user tries to create an offer with a lower amount than an existing offer.